-The ATO released a paper several years ago which effectively gave some guidance to Professional Firms (e.g. architectural, engineering, legal, accounting, medical practices, etc) of what is unacceptable income splitting (whereby income is distributed away from the professional worker who has generated the fee income).
+In December 2017 the ATO advised that it was suspending their previously issued guidelines that professional firms (e.g. architectural, engineering, legal, accounting, medical practices, etc) had relied upon for many years in applying their understanding of what is unacceptable 'income splitting' (whereby income is distributed away from the professional worker who has generated the fee income).